karkman/MMB-901_Metagenomics/Practicals/README.md

 ```

 Then when all the files are ready and correctly formatted, you can either create a batch file to run the workflow or do it interactively.
-No matter which way you choose, you will need 12 CPUs, 50G of memory and 1 hour.
+No matter which way you choose, you will need 12 CPUs, 50G of memory and 2 hours.

 And the commands to run the workflow are below.
 Make sure you run it inside the `07_RECIPIENTS` folder.